 The Company is subject to a cap on overall incentive gains or losses of \$1.6 million annually.
-In connection with the Performance Incentive Plan, the Company shall file with the Authority TPUC Staff, and supply a copy to the Consumer Advocate and Protection Division of the Tennessee Attorney General (CAD), and update each year, a Three Year Supply Plan.
+In connection with the Performance Incentive Plan, the Company shall file with the TPUC Staff, and supply a copy to the CAD, and update each year, a Three Year Supply Plan.
 The Company will negotiate/obtain firm capacity, interruptible capacity and/or gas supply pursuant to such plan.